emptythevoid/wicdirect/coreinterop_watchdog/readme.md

 A sample Scheduled Task xml file is included.
 This will run the task at Log In, and then will preform the check every minute indefinitely.

+The .ps1 and .bat file must be saved in the directory:  C:\core